Dunkin’ is giving out free coffee every Monday in February

 HOUSTON (NEXSTAR/KIAH) — Dunkin’ has launched Free Coffee Mondays for the month of February — a treat in the shortest month of the year.

+Locally, Dunkin has two locations: 1701 Jimmie Davis Highway in Bossier and 5705 Youree Drive in Shreveport.

-The company is giving out a free medium hot coffee every Monday with any purchase through Feb.
-22.
+The company is giving out a free medium hot coffee every Monday, Feb.
+1 through Feb.
+22, with any purchase to customers who have a DD Perks Rewards card, which is free at all Duncan Donuts’ locations.

 “As we head into the home stretch of winter, we know our fans could use a little extra boost to stay energized, Joanna Bonder, director of Loyalty Marketing and Strategy at Dunkin’, said in a statement.